 Beni Ourain rugs have lighter colors like white or cream.
 They originate from the middle atlas and are known for their geometric patterns.

 The Beni Mguild rugs that also originate from the Middle Atlas have a thicker weave than some of the other Berber rugs.
 These rugs usually come in deeper shades like purple-brown and red.

 The Bouchaerouite rugs are woven by all tribes.
 Visually, Boucherouite rugs look beautiful, but originally they were made for warmth.
 The rugs are often made from the fabric of old clothing, which makes them very strong and durable if there are a lot of knots.

 Last, but not least there are also the Kilim rugs that have a lighter weight and can easily be transported.
 They are woven by all tribes, typically in warmer seasons.

 As you have seen throughout this article, Berber rugs are very special.
 Each rug has its own unique story and is one-of-a-kind, while the Berber tribes have their styles of creating rugs.

-At Coco Carpets, I see many rugs come from Morroco, and each one is unique.
-That's why sometimes, I almost get a little upset when some of the rugs, leave us, as I know it's the only one there is.
+At Coco Carpets, I see many rugs come from Morocco, and each one is unique.
+That's why sometimes, I almost get a little upset when some rugs, leave us, as I know it's the only one there is.
 However, I do feel blessed to be able to experience so many Berber rugs that all have their own special and unique story.